farzan-dehbashi/snake_game/README.md

-This is a Snake game project implemented by pygame just for fun!
+This is a Snake game project implemented by pygame just for fun :)